-The syntax is using brackets.
-The square brackets are the way to specify conan that is a version range.
-Otherwise, versions are plain strings, they can be whatever you want them to be (up to limitations of length and allowed characters).
+The syntax uses brackets.
+The square brackets are the way to inform Conan that is a version range.
+Otherwise, versions are plain strings.
+They can be whatever you want them to be (up to limitations of length and allowed characters).